swcarpentry/git-novice/01-basics.md

 We'll start by exploring how version control can be used to keep track of what one person did and when.
-Even if you aren't collaborating with other people, automated version control is much better than this:
+Even if you aren't collaborating with other people, automated version control is much better than this situation:

 [![Piled Higher and Deeper by Jorge Cham, http://www.phdcomics.com](fig/phd101212s.gif)](http://www.phdcomics.com)